 TUG – Take Use and Give information.
 Information is an essential part of the system of car control and is used throughout the process.

-Take – Examples include looking, scanning your environment, checking mirrors, listening along with other senses.
+Take – Examples include looking, scanning your environment, checking mirrors, and listening along with other senses.
 Take can include smell too – can you smell fuel, smoke?
 What could this mean?
 Take is all about looking as far ahead as you can to help you plan.
 Once you have taken in information, you’re able to think and plan ahead.

 Give – Now you have seen things in your driving environment and have processed them, what information do you need to give?
-Sometimes your vehicle will help you out, for example, by automatically applying brake lights when slowing down.
-Other information you can give to help others include hand signals, your position on the road to indicate a hazard in advance, use of signals – indicating, will anyone benefit?
+Sometimes, your vehicle will help you out, for example, by automatically applying brake lights when slowing down.
+Other information you can give to help others include hand signals, your position on the road to indicate a hazard in advance, and use of signals – indicating, will anyone benefit?
 Would a signal be misleading?

 Positioning yourself early can help you negotiate a hazard safely and smoothly.
 You need to consider things such as your road speed, type and size of the vehicle, road conditions, and others around you when positioning yourself for hazards.
 Position yourself for maximum advantage.

 Nearside position – Allows an early view on right-hand corners, a better nearside view past vehicles, and extra space for oncoming vehicles.
 It’s the best position for left-hand turns when there is no other hazard.

 Central position – gives a good margin of safety on both sides.
 It allows you to change to nearside or offside quickly.